11 garden trends you'll want to consider if you're landscaping or updating your outdoor space in 2026

 "On a personal level, one area I’m particularly keen to focus on in 2026 is front gardens and streetscapes," says Rosie Wilkins.
 "I’d like to see a broader view of sustainability across the industry, one that recognises the social and economic benefits of landscape design as a way to gain traction with the more obvious environmental impacts.

 "For example, well-designed front gardens can boost property value, reduce the urban heat-island effect and enhance local biodiversity, among other things.
-Collectively, this has the power to transform streetscapes, and as a result, communities, the local economy and ecology."
+Collectively, this has the power to transform streetscapes and, as a result, communities, the local economy and ecology."

 If your front garden design needs to include a driveway, make sure you check out these front garden driveway ideas before you finalise your designs.